smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_05.md

     sudo chown -R $USER:$(id -gn $USER) /home/adminfabmedical/.config
     ```

 14. From Azure cloud shell, run the following command to find the IP address for the build agent VM provisioned when you ran the ARM deployment.
+Make sure to update the [SHORT_SUFFIX] value with your DeploymentId.

     ```bash
     az vm show -d -g fabmedical-[SUFFIX] -n fabmedical --query publicIps -o tsv